CameronGillus/CameronGillus.github.io/README.md

 ### States Regions Map
 Shared with me on google drive via Rob Weidman

-These are maps of the country as it shows the states grouped into categories by region and division
+These are maps of the country as it shows the states grouped into categories by region and division.
+Orginal Data can be access [here](https://docs.google.com/spreadsheets/d/1zaHsfHdnaNhtxYYW7rhOUh6Yoz5_xnNNbq6LQ3hd294/edit#gid=1239228416)

 [![US Census Regions ](https://public.tableau.com/static/images/NX/NXC4MH345/1_rss.png)](#)